 It can be difficult for someone with narcissistic personality disorder (NPD) to seek treatment since they generally do not recognise they have a problem.
 The first step to recovery is for the NPD sufferer to become aware that their behaviour is affecting their life and relationships.

-Psychotherapy is the most useful treatment approach, although more research is required to determine the most effective therapies.
+Psychotherapy, or talking to a therapist, is the most useful treatment approach, although more research is required to determine the most effective therapies.
 The aim is to develop a more realistic self-image and enable the person to relate to others more positively.
-There are a number of models of therapy used:
+The type of therapy used can include:

 - Psychodynamic therapy — long-term individual therapy that helps a person to understand their behaviours, moods and disruptive thoughts.
 These insights can help them find better ways to relate to others.